The Rundown

 - Premium levels of protein and fats for a growing puppy

-- Contains DHA and EPA for optimal development
+- Contains DHA and EPA for optimal brain and vision development

 CONS